tonybonki/Busy-Blogs/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is just one of many websites that I will be creating to practice and also show off my fullstack website development skills.
 I called this project Busy Blogs because users will be able to create their own blog posts and post it onto the website.
-I will any user will be able to view their blog posts andd also other posts on the website and have the option to delete the blog posts.

 <div align='center' class='flex-container'>
 <img width='400' src="/public/blogs-img.png" alt="website-cover">